TylerLeonhardt/boltly/README.md

 ## Roadmap and progress
 The progress of this project will be kept on Trello [here](https://trello.com/b/ixMGRAL1/project-lightning).

+## Prereq
+This project has one prereq: Sass.

+To install sass, go [here](http://sass-lang.com/install).

+For more information on Sass, [see their homepage](http://sass-lang.com/).

 ## Getting Started

 1. clone this repository or download the zip